South-South, South-East Governors Meet In Enugu • Channels Television

 South-South, South-East Governors Meet In Enugu

-Governors of states in the South-South and South-East are meeting in Enugu.
+Governors of states in the South-South and South-East met on Saturday in Enugu.

-The meeting, which is ongoing, has in attendance the Governor of Ebonyi State, Dave Umahi; his counterpart from Enugu State, Ifeanyi Ugwuanyi, and the governor of Rivers State, Nyesom Wike.
+The meeting had in attendance, the Governor of Ebonyi State, Dave Umahi; his counterpart from Enugu State, Ifeanyi Ugwuanyi, and the Governor of Rivers State, Nyesom Wike.

-Others are the Imo State Governor, Rochas Okorocha, and the Cross River State Governor, Ben Ayade.
+Others were the Imo State Governor, Rochas Okorocha, and the Cross River State Governor, Ben Ayade.

 Also at the meeting is the Deputy Senate President, Ike Ekweremadu, and the President of the Ohanaeze Nd’igbo, John Nwodo.